Wscats/compile-hero/vscode-extension/README.md

 <img src="https://wscats.github.io/compile-hero/vscode-extension/screenshots/2.gif" />

+# Compile File Command

+Sometimes you may not need to automatically compile the file every time you save the file, at this time you can disable the automatic compilation.
+And use the `Compile File(s)` command to replace.

-# Close Port(MAC)
+# Close Port Command(MAC)

 At some point, you may be using ports for some services.
-You can use the `close port` command to close, but now only supported on mac.
+You can use the `Close Port` command to close, but now only supported on mac.

 <img src="https://wscats.github.io/compile-hero/vscode-extension/screenshots/4.gif" />